-The write protection features of the CY15B256Q are multi-tiered and are enabled through the status register.
-The status register is organized as follows (the default value shipped from the factory for bits in the status register is '0'):
+The write protection features of the FM25V20A are multi-tiered and are enabled through the status register.
+The Status Register is organized as follows.
+(The default value shipped from the factory for bit 0, WEL, BP0, BP1, bits 4-5, WPEN is '0', and for bit 6 is '1').